Mvgnu/smplat/docs/runbooks/merchandising-console.md

 - key: escalation: #ops-merchandising
 - key: observability: catalog-merchandising-dashboard

-1. **Failed uploads** – ensure the container user has write access to `apps/web/public/uploads`.
-Check server logs for filesystem errors.
+1. **Failed uploads** – ensure the web tier has credentials for `ASSET_BUCKET` and can mint signed URLs.
+Check logs for `Signed uploads are not configured` errors.
 2. **Audit restore failures** – verify the audit entry still references a product.
 Entries older than the product lifetime may have `product_id = null` and cannot be restored.
 3. **Bundle API errors** – confirm the FastAPI service is running with revision `20251124_28` migrated; missing tables trigger 500s.